-"If I pay off this collection with the tax return money I have received, will it help with increasing my credit score?
+"If I pay off this collection with my tax return money, will it help increase my credit score?

 These are some of the commonly asked questions we receive around this time of the year due to tax return season.
 We know that having a collection account on your credit report can be stressful, especially if you are planning to apply for a loan or new line of credit.
 Since many consumers come across extra funds due to tax returns, and in some cases stimulus checks, many consumers will consider paying off collections.
 Today we will be covering the pros and cons to paying off old collections.

 - Clean Debt Slate